Gender Inequality Index: Criticisms

-Although the GII is a relatively new index that has only been in use since 2010, there are some criticisms of the GII as a global measurement of gender inequality.
-The GII may inadequately capture gender inequality and leave out important aspects or include unnecessary dimensions.
-The GII is a complex indicator with many components that are difficult for some to interpret or calculate.
+The GII is a relatively new index that has only been in use since 2010.
+Criticisms of the GII as a global measurement of gender inequality include that the GII may inadequately capture gender inequality, leave out important aspects, or include unnecessary dimensions, and the complexity of GII causes difficulty for some to interpret or calculate.

+Asymmetry

+The GII measures losses in human development specifically due to disadvantages faced by women, not men.
+This means that if a country has higher parliamentary representation of woman than men (such as Cuba, Nicaragua, and Rwanda), or poorer secondary education outcomes (such as the United States and Sweden), the GII will measure this as being closer to gender equality.
+This asymmetrical focus on women's disadvantage has been criticised for making male disadvantage invisible.
+A focus only on the reproductive health of women, with the assumption that men's health is perfect, also ignores health issues more commonly faced by men.

 Complexity

 Klasen and Schüler as well as Permanyer argue that the complexity of the GII will make it difficult to interpret or understand for the professionals who would likely want to make use of it because so many non-linear procedures are applied to the data.
 Permanyer believes that simplicity is required in order for analysts, policy-makers, or practitioners to convey a clear message to the general public.

 Klasen and Schüler claim that the GII is meant to represent a loss of human development, but the standard against which the losses are measured is not stated anywhere, unlike the GDI where the losses were measured against the HDI, making the HDI represent perfect equality.
 The UNDP explains that the complexity of the calculations are needed in order to maintain an association-sensitive measure, but Permanyer argues that alternative indices that are much less complex have also shown to be association sensitive.